Adi Godrej: Beyond Godrej

-He has been president of several Indian trade and industrial bodies and associations.

-He was the chairman of the Indian School of Business from April 2011 to April 2018 and was elected as the president of the Confederation of Indian Industry (CII) for the year 2012–13.
+He was chairman of the Indian School of Business from April 2011 to April 2018 and was president of the Confederation of Indian Industry (CII) for the year 2012–13.
 He has been a member of the dean's advisory council of the MIT Sloan School of Management, and chairman of the board of governors of the Narsee Monjee Institute of Management Studies.

 Twenty-five per cent of the shares of the Godrej holding company are held in trusts that include the Pirojsha Godrej Foundation, the Soonabai Pirojsha Godrej Foundation, and the Godrej Memorial Trust.
 Through these trusts, the Group supports healthcare, education, and environmental sustainability initiatives such as The Mangroves, Teach for India, WWF, and the Godrej Memorial Hospital.

 Personal life

 He was married to socialite and philanthropist Parmeshwar Godrej until her death in October 2016 and has three children.
 They live in Malabar Hill, South Mumbai.

-For his contribution to the Indian industry Adi has been the recipient of several awards and recognitions including the Rajiv Gandhi Award 2002.
+In April 2026, it was announced that Nadir Godrej would retire as chairman of Godrej Industries in August 2026, and be succeeded by Adi Godrej's son Pirojsha Godrej.